Kb-Tay/kontinentalist/README.md

 ### Installation
 - Clone the repository
-- `cd` into the `/server` folder
+- `cd` into the `kontinentalist/server` folder
-- Install dependencies separately in the backend folders with npm install
+- Install dependencies separately in the backend folders with `npm install`
 - Run the application with `npm run dev` for server
+- Note that the server will be run on `http://localhost:3000`